 The Duro 15 isn’t designed as a lightweight race vest, it is more suited to longer days on the hill where you need to carry more equipment, for example mountain running in winter or in bad conditions.
-It would also be a good choice for multi day races or for supporting long distance challenges such as the Bob Graham Round where you need to carry equipment for someone else as well as your own.
+It would also be a good choice for multi day races and it has become my go to pack or for supporting long distance challenges, using it on the Bob Graham and Paddy Buckley Rounds where I needed to carry equipment for someone else as well as my own.
 I would also use it as a summer walking pack.

 A comfortable pack with lots of storage and hydration options.
 Ideal for long, remote runs, multi day events or runs where slightly more carrying capacity is needed.